 - Desensitization – Desensitization occurs when those images and cognitions are processed alongside the traumatic event.
 It is during this phase that clients follow an object or light or listen to sounds.
 There is minimal (if any) discussion during this time, as the focus is for the client to recall feelings, images, memories, etc. surrounding the event.

 - Installation – After recalling the trauma, the therapist will ask the client if his or her positive cognition has changed on the scale.
-The process of working through the trauma using EMDR addiction therapy in Nashville, Tennessee will continue until that positive cognition reaches a 7 on the scale.
+The process of working through the trauma using our EMDR therapy in Nashville, TN will continue until that positive cognition reaches a 7 on the scale.

 - Body scan – Once the positive cognition is validated, the therapist will have the client do a body scan, identifying what areas in his or her body are experiencing sensations.
 If there are still body sensations occurring, the EMDR session will continue until they have cleared.